mcap91/SpatialCore/README.md

 ## License

-Apache License 2.0.
-See [LICENSE](LICENSE) for details.
+**Apache License 2.0**

 The SpatialCore name and trademarks are reserved to ensure the community can rely on the "Standardized" quality of the core library.
+You are free to use, modify, and distribute the code, including for commercial use.